Flight Time Calculator

 This calculator uses latitude and longitude to estimate great-circle distance with the Haversine formula, then divides that distance by an average speed to produce a simplified flight time estimate.
-It also shows an approximate longitude based time zone difference and an interactive route map.
+It also shows an approximate longitude-based time zone difference and an interactive route map.

-How to use the Flight Time Calculator
+How to use this calculator

 1. 1